-Tyrrell-Martin had a colourful polo career: he captained the English polo team against America for the Westchester Cup at Hurlingham, a competition the United States have historically dominated and was invited to represent England at the Olympic Games in Berlin in 1936, but wasn't able to accept.
+Tyrrell-Martin had a colourful polo career: he captained the English polo team against America for the Westchester Cup at Hurlingham, and was invited to represent England at the Olympic Games in Berlin in 1936, but wasn't able to accept.

-He and Edith moved to California in 1936 returning to England for only a few months a year thereafter; he spent much time travelling the world playing polo in countries such as: Austria, Hungary, Belgium, Argentina, Jamaica, East Africa and America.
+He and Edith moved to California in 1936 and he spent much time travelling the world playing polo.
 He and Babs led a glittering social life with many famous friends and connections.

-They visited the Roosevelt's at the White House in 1939 and with the backing of King Farouk he promoted and developed polo in Egypt.
-He died in 1953 as a result of injuries sustained while playing polo.
+They visited the Roosevelts at the White House in 1939, and with the backing of King Farouk, Tyrrell-Martin promoted and developed polo in Egypt.
+Tyrrell-Martin died in 1953 as a result of injuries sustained while playing polo.

-Together with a small quantity of others not inscribed.
+There are a small number of other trophies not inscribed.

-A truly unique and most important collection of polo memorabilia worthy of exhibit.
+A truly unique and most important collection of vintage polo memorabilia worthy of exhibit.